Cesc Fàbregas: 2010 World Cup

 Fàbregas was selected as a part of del Bosque's 23-man squad for the 2010 FIFA World Cup.
 With del Bosque preferring a starting midfield of Sergio Busquets, Xabi Alonso, Xavi and Andrés Iniesta, Fàbregas did not start in any of Spain's games in the competition.
-He featured as a substitute in four of their seven matches, in which Spain lost their opening game before winning the next six en route to the final.
-In the Final itself, Fàbregas set up the extra-time winner for Iniesta to win Spain the World Cup for the first time in their history.
+He featured as a substitute in four of their seven matches, in which Spain lost their opening game against Switzerland before winning the next six en route to the final.
+In the final against the Netherlands, Fàbregas set up the extra-time winner for Iniesta to win Spain the World Cup for the first time in their history.

 UEFA Euro 2012

 Fàbregas was selected as a part of del Bosque's 23-man squad for UEFA Euro 2012.

 Fàbregas started in the centre of the front three of a 4–3–3 formation against Italy in Spain's opening Group C match, essentially acting as a false 9.
 In the 64th minute he scored the equaliser after Italy had taken the lead in the 61st minute; the game finished in a 1–1 draw.
 He then scored his second goal of the tournament in the next group stage match against Ireland, which ended in a 4–0 win to Spain.
 When Spain faced Portugal in the semi-finals and the game remained scoreless at the end of extra time, Fàbregas scored the winning penalty of the shootout as Spain prevailed 4–2.
 In the final against Italy, Fàbregas started and provided the assist to David Silva for the game's opening goal, en route to a 4–0 Spain victory.